 This year’s theme, “Closing the Gap: Media, Research and the Profession,” supports AEJMC’s mission to advance education, foster scholarly research, cultivate better professional practice and promote the free flow of communication.

 More than 2,000 journalism and mass communication administrators, educators and researchers are expected to attend.
-Also in attendance will be well-known authors and publishers of communication texts, companies and organizations tracking emerging trends in higher education, social media professionals and internet and technology professionals, and practitioners.
+Also in attendance will be well-known authors and publishers of communication texts, companies and organizations tracking emerging trends in higher education, social media professionals and internet and technology professionals, and practitioners, including a Chicago patent attorney.

 SOJC faculty will have several opportunities to network and socialize at receptions, luncheons and socials, and to meet with educational peers and representatives from some of the leading publishers in the world.